Azure/apim-lab/apim-lab/7-security/security-7-3-managed-identities.md

 ![Create Key Vault](../../assets/images/apim-security-key-vault-4.png)

-### API Management, Key Vault and Managed Service Identity
+### Azure API Management, Key Vault and Managed Service Identity

 - Go back to your APIM
 - Add a new operation to the **Star Wars** API (if you did the previous parts of the labs, choose the version of the API you want)